srid/nixos-config/README.md

   - Clone this repo at `/etc/nixos`
   - Edit `flake.nix` to use your system hostname in the `nixosConfigurations` set
   - Edit `users/config.nix` to contain your users
   - Run `nix develop -c , activate`.
 That's it.
-Re-open your shell.
+Re-open your terminal.
 - macOS:
     - Install Nix normally (multi-user)
     - Install [nix-darwin](https://github.com/LnL7/nix-darwin)